Dans-labs/dariah/docs/Components.md

 part of the app that is visible in the browser.
 They lean on the [dux](Dux) that work for them in the background.

-Click on the names in the titles to view their source code on Github.
+Click on the names in the titles to view their source code on GitHub.

 ### Standard props